 High school students from throughout The Bahamas are invited to apply for participation in the Youth Ambassadors Program with the Caribbean.
 Through this program Caribbean youth, ages 15-18, will gain the knowledge and leadership skills to become more engaged in their communities, and get to know the United States and their home countries, as well as the members of their own group of ethnically, religiously, and nationally diverse participants.
 Youth Ambassadors addresses three primary areas for the students: civic participation, appreciation of multi-ethnic diversity, and youth leadership.
 In addition, for the adult participants, it addresses adult leadership and mentoring.
 The sub theme of Youth and Social Transformation will be interwoven with the three main themes.

 The goals of the program are to promote mutual understanding between the people of the US and the Caribbean; prepare youth leaders to become responsible citizens and contributing members of their communities; influence the attitudes of the leaders of a new generation; and foster relationships among youth from different ethnic, religious, and national groups and create networks of hemispheric youth leaders, both within the participating countries and internationally.
 The exchange will be intensive, and highly interactive.
 Students and educators will participate in workshops, community service activities, team building exercises, meetings with community leaders, and leadership development exercises, and they will live with United States families.
-The exchange program dates are August 8th, – August 29th 2016.
-The follow on community projects will take place from September, 2016 to June, 2017.
+The exchange program dates are typically in the summer months (July-August).

 While the exchange is three weeks in length, the program extends for a year.
 Upon their return home community, the students will apply what they have learned to implement projects that serve needs in their communities.
 The sponsors seek energetic applicants who are ready to develop their skills in order to be effective leaders in their schools and communities.